gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I pick it up.
 "Well," I say, "Here we are again."
 I feel light-headed, the way you do just before exhaustion turns your bones to lead.
-"Oh, before I forget, I burned that lock of hair you gave me---the one from your cousin.
+"Oh, before I forget, I burned that lock of hair you gave me—the one from your cousin.
 Wish I'd taken one of yours.
 I'm sorry about that."

 There's strength in blood and bone.
 Or maybe he was waiting for me.
 I don't